thriveweb/sailinginparadise/content/posts/2026-05-18-why-a-“hucks”-party-on-the-gold-coast-might-just-be-the-best-pre-wedding-idea-ever.md

   A hucks party is simply a combined hens and bucks party.

+  W﻿hile we do hens parties well ([see our hens page here for more](https://sailinginparadise.com.au/boat-charter/gold-coast-hens-parties/)), the Hucks has seen a huge growth in popularity in recent years.
+And for good reason!

   No dividing the friendship group.\

   No boys vs girls.\